smarty-php/smarty/docs/designers/language-builtin-functions/language-function-section.md

-The `name` of the `{section}` can be anything you like, see [PHP variables](&url.php-manual;language.variables).
+The `name` of the `{section}` can be anything you like, see [PHP variables](https://www.php.net/language.variables).
 It is used to reference the data within the `{section}`.